jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 	- Two 100 mL screw cap bottles (one for RFTM with antibiotics and one for PCM with antibiotics)
 	- 10 mL glass pipet tips
 	- Three stir bars
+	- Homogenizer probes (homogenizing tissue after inoculating it in PCM)
 2. Make PCM and RFTM if there is not any premade in the 4°C fridge
 ## RFTM Inoculation and Incubation
 ### **Materials for RFTM inoculation and incubation:**